 Differentially expressed human genes in vivo

-While the co-culture samples provide a glimpse into the relationships between gastric epithelial cells and strains of H. pylori, we sought to interrogate the transcriptional response in gastric tissues and cancers with H. pylori present from Chapter 3.
-The same IPA analysis was conducted on four gastric tissues samples.
-These four samples consisted of two tumor samples, one adjacent sample, and one intestinal metaplasia sample.
-Illumina paired-end transcriptome reads were aligned to the Ensembl GRCh38 human reference genome with TopHat2 (51).
-Output from HTSeq (42) was used to calculate transcripts per kilobase million (TPM) for each sample.
-Since edgeR could not be used due to a lack of replicates for each sample, the TPM values were compared to each other for all four samples and log10 ratios were calculated.
-These log ratios were uploaded to IPA for CORE analysis.
+While the co-culture samples provide a glimpse into the relationships between gastric epithelial cells and strains of H. pylori, we sought to interrogate the transcriptional response in gastric tissues and cancers with H. pylori.
+The same IPA analysis was conducted on four gastric tissues samples: two tumor samples (3CG_046T_R and 3CG_051T_R), one adjacent sample (3CG_051T_A_R), and one intestinal metaplasia sample (4GB011_R).
+Illumina paired-end transcriptome reads were quantified using kallisto {Bray, 2016 #1447} with a combined human and H. pylori reference genome.
+Since edgeR could not be used due to a lack of replicates for each sample, the TPM values derived from kallisto were compared to each other for all four samples and log10 ratios were calculated.
+Because the IPA core analysis only allows for 3000 genes, genes were only kept for subsequent analyses if their log2 ratios for the 4 samples were not all between -2 and 2 and if their expression met a minimum CPM threshold of xx, equivalent to 2,000 reads in the lowest sequenced sample, in at least one sample.
+From this, the log2 ratio values of the remaining xx genes were used an input to IPA for core and comparative analyses.

-Many regulators and networks were identified as having significant z-scores of log10(fold change) and p-values, which prohibited visualization.
-Therefore, canonical pathways were evaluated for each set of potential sample comparisons (Figure 9).
-The induced and repressed canonical pathways were more similar when comparing both tumor samples to each other (Figure 9).
-Another similar comparison was evaluating the differences between the adjacent sample and intestinal metaplasia.
-Pathways with altered induction were abundant when comparing either of the tumor samples to the adjacent or intestinal metaplasia sample (Figure 9).
-Most of these pathways that were induced in Tumor 3 compared to either non-tumor sample (Adjacent 3 or intestinal metaplasia) were related to an inflammatory response (TREM1, Th1, Il-6, etc.) and were also identified in the co-culture experiments with wild-type compared to those with the knockout (Figure 9).
-However, in this analysis IL-8 was identified as differentially expressed, unlike in the co-culture analysis (Figure 9).
-Some of these same inflammatory pathways (Th1/2, TREM1, innate immunity, IL-6, IL-8) were identified specifically when comparing the tumor sample Tumor 3 to the matched adjacent sample Adjacent 3 and the intestinal metaplasia sample (Figure 9).
-However, it is reassuring that the gastric tumors shared many of the same upregulated inflammatory and immune pathways as the co-culture samples exposed to H. pylori 26695 cagE+.
+We evaluated differentially enriched canonical pathways were evaluated across the four samples (Figure 5a).
+While the tumor sample 3CG_051T_R was more similar to the adjacent and metaplasia sample, there were several pathways upregulated in only the other tumor sample, 3CG_046T_R.
+Compared to the other samples, the 3CG_046T_R sample was upregulated in numerous pro-inflammatory canonical pathways including the neuroinflammation signaling pathway; leukocyte extravasation signaling; and IL-8, NFAT, and mTOR signaling.
+Similarly, when we assess associated disease functions for each of the 4 samples, we see an enrichment of genes with innate immunity roles in 3CG_046T_R, including the activation and migration of leukocytes and phagocytes (Figure 5b).
+Using the IPA upstream analysis pipeline, 3CG_046T_R upregulates genes that are downstream of pro-inflammatory cytokines such as NF-kB, IFNα, IFNg, IL-1, and IL-6 (Figure 5c).

 Discussion

-Increased inflammatory response to H. pylori 26695 cagE+
+Increased inflammatory response to H. pylori 26695